evanmiltenburg/dm-graphs/README.md

 The scripts in `dm_graphs.py` provide a way to explore the relationships between words in a distributional model.
 It relies on the `NetworkX` package.
 Please see the paper for more context.
 For an interactive demo, go [here](http://kyoto.let.vu.nl/~miltenburg/animals/).

+This work was presented as a poster at the [ADS workshop](https://sites.google.com/site/iwcs2015ads/).
+Bibtex:

+  @unpublished{miltenburg2015exploring,
+  	Author = {Emiel van Miltenburg},
+  	Date-Added = {2016-07-17 09:22:11 +0000},
+  	Date-Modified = {2016-07-17 16:43:09 +0000},
+  	Note = {Presented as a poster at the Advances in Distributional Semantics workshop, collocated with IWCS.
+GitHub page: \url{https://github.com/evanmiltenburg/dm-graphs}}, Title = {Exploring and visualizing distributional models using graphs}, Year = {2015}}

 ## Basic usage
 The file `googlenews.py` shows how to use the `dm_graphs` module.
 Just create an iterable that contains tuples `(u,v,w)` corresponding to edges between `u` and `v` with weight `w`.
 The weight in this case is the cosine similarity between `u` and `v`.
 Then create a graph, and fill it with the data.
 The rest of the code shows how to make the network easier to visualize by using `dm_graphs.graph_reduce(G)` and `dm_graphs.MST_pathfinder(G)`.
 These return a sparser version of the network.